cultofmetatron/peterdecroos-blog/source/about-me/index.markdown

 ###Hi, I'm Peter and I'm a javascript developer.

-I'm currently living in San Francisco and rocking it with node.js, mongodb and backbone.js.
-I've been programming since I was 17 and decided to move out to san francisco to find great opportunities to work with cutting edge open source technology.
+I'm currently living in San Francisco and rocking it with node.js, mongodb and backbone.js. lately I've been smitten with soma and thorax.

 [My github](github.peterdecroos.com)